Stephen2697/VisualisingData/README.md

   3. And; It must be a **complete sentence**, nothing more nor less.
 - So What is the point of this exercise?
 Illustrating the value of making your concept universally understandable.
 Much like will will try to make our **Data** accessible through **Visualisation** going forward.

-##### 📄 Lab Assignment: Procure your own 'Big Idea'.
+##### 📄 Lab Assignment: Procure your own 'Big Idea' 💭
 ![MindMap](https://github.com/Stephen2697/VisualisingData/blob/main/WeekOne/Lab%20Work%20Complete/The%20Big%20Idea%20MindMap.png "My Big Idea")

-<p>My Lab Work/ Group Work Submission: <a href="https://github.com/Stephen2697/VisualisingData/blob/main/WeekOne/Lab%20Work%20Complete/The%20Big%20Idea%20Group%2013%20Document.pdf">The Big Idea PDF</a>.</p>
+<p>🔖 My Lab Work/ Group Work Submission: <a href="https://github.com/Stephen2697/VisualisingData/blob/main/WeekOne/Lab%20Work%20Complete/The%20Big%20Idea%20Group%2013%20Document.pdf">The Big Idea PDF</a>.</p>

-<p>Futher Reading: : <a href="https://www.storytellingwithdata.com/blog/2014/02/the-3-minute-story">The 3 Minute Story - StoryTellingWithData.com</a>.</p>
+<p>📚 Futher Reading: : <a href="https://www.storytellingwithdata.com/blog/2014/02/the-3-minute-story">The 3 Minute Story - StoryTellingWithData.com</a>.</p>

 ##### End of Lab;
 ---